(Under 12m2) Specification

 The purpose of a Garage is to offer high-end protection.
 Like adding another room to your home but not necessarily a living space.
 You should expect the build of a Garage to be robust and offer sufficient protection from the outside.

 What exactly is a garden room?

-The classiest timber building and also known as Cabins.
+The classiest timber buildings, also known as Cabins.
 The purpose of a Garden Room (The clue is in the name) – is that you essentially have extra room at your home.
 It is a livable space where you can work, eat, sleep 24/7 – all year round.
-The fue-shebang – a robust structure, electrics, heating, water, double glazing and so on.
+The fue-shebang – a robust structure, electrics, heating, water, double glazing, and so on.

 You can let your imagination run wild with what you can use a Garden Room for.
-We typically find Sheddies use these for additional – work space, creative space, living space.
+We typically find Sheddies use these for additional workspaces, creative spaces, living spaces.

 They come in all shapes and sizes and typically range from £10,000 – £40,000 plus.